BuildOnViction/docs/docs/general/faq.md

 ### Masternodes

 !!! quote "Does TomoChain have Masternodes?
 How do they work?"
-    Yes, TomoChain has a maximum of 150 Masternodes with Proof of Stake Voting (POSV) consensus for near-zero transaction fee, and instant transaction confirmation.
+    Yes, TomoChain has a maximum of 150 Masternodes with Proof of Stake Voting (POSV) consensus for low transaction fee, and instant transaction confirmation.
 	Masternodes create, verify and validate new blocks in TomoChain’s platform.

-	- **Masternode Candidates:** Any account can deposit 50,000 TOMO using the official on-chain governance D-app to become a masternode candidate.
+	- **Masternode Candidates:** Any account can deposit 50,000 TOMO using [TomoMaster](https://master.tomochain.com/) to become a masternode candidate.
 	A candidate can resign, but the tokens will be locked for the next 30 days (1,296,000 blocks) after the resignation.
 	- **Becoming a Masternode:** A candidate becomes a masternode when he/she belongs to the top 150 most voted candidates in each epoch.
 	A Masternode can resign, but the tokens will be locked for the next 30 days after the resignation.